antonkarliner/timer-coffee/assets/data/privacy_policy.md

-Privacy Policy for Timer.Coffee
+# Privacy Policy for Timer.Coffee

+Last Updated: 30.07.2024

 1. INTRODUCTION

 Timer.Coffee respects the privacy of its users and is committed to protecting it in all respects.
-This policy will explain how Timer.Coffee uses the data we collect from you when you use our app.
+This policy explains how Timer.Coffee uses the data we collect from you when you use our app.

 2. DATA COLLECTION AND USAGE

 Timer.Coffee collects minimal data to provide and improve our services.
 The data we collect includes:

 a.
+User Account Data:

+We now offer multiple options for account creation and authentication:
+- Email registration
+- Apple ID sign-in
+- Google Account sign-in

+When you create an account or sign in, we may collect the following information:
+- Email address (for email registration)
+- Name (as provided by Apple ID or Google Account)
+- Unique identifier provided by Apple or Google
+- Profile picture (if available and chosen to be shared from Apple ID or Google Account)

+For Google Account sign-ins:
+- We access only the information you explicitly approve during the sign-in process.
+- We use this data solely for authentication and to provide you with a personalized experience within our app.
+- We do not share your Google user data with third parties except as necessary to provide and improve our services, or as required by law.
+- You can revoke our access to your Google Account data at any time through your Google Account settings.

+b.
 Supabase Users Data:

-    We use Supabase to handle anonymous user logins.
+We use Supabase to handle user authentication.
 The data collected includes:
-        ID
+- ID
-        Instance ID
+- Instance ID
-        Last sign-in timestamp
+- Last sign-in timestamp
-        Created at timestamp
+- Created at timestamp
-        Updated at timestamp
+- Updated at timestamp
-    We do not collect personal identification information such as emails or phone numbers.

-b.
+c.
 OneSignal SDK Data:

 We use OneSignal SDK for push notifications.
 The data collected includes:
-        First session time
+- First session time
-        Last session time
+- Last session time
-        Session count
+- Session count
-        Total usage duration
+- Total usage duration
-        Device OS
+- Device OS
-        Device language
+- Device language
-        Timezone
+- Timezone
-        Country
+- Country
-        Push status
+- Push status
-        App version
+- App version
-        Device model
+- Device model
-        Cellular carrier
+- Cellular carrier
-        IP address (excluding users in the EU and UK)
+- IP address (excluding users in the EU and UK)

-c.
+d.
 App Usage Statistics:

 We collect statistics to improve app functionality, including:
-        Brew statistics (recipe ID, amount of water used, brewing method, created at) Coffee beans data (roaster, name, origin, variety, tasting notes, processing method, region, cupping score)
+- Brew statistics (recipe ID, amount of water used, brewing method, created at)
+- Coffee beans data (roaster, name, origin, variety, tasting notes, processing method, region, cupping score)

 3. COOKIES